-An appropriate method to solve the problems is to choose a set $\cal M$ of density matrices on $\cal H$ containing $\rho$ , which is called a quantum model and try to find the state $\rho$ by methods such as Maximum Likelihood Estimation (MLE).
-To be able to act in this way we have to parametrize the set $\cal M$ in a differentiable manner.
-Unfortunately, ML Estimation which has been used by several authors gives rise to overfitting: the selection of an overly complex model that, while fitting observed data very well, predicts future data very badly.
-Moreover, in general we do not know whether the state $\rho$ is in the model $\cal M$ or not.
-Inspired by the works of J. Rissanen , P. Grünewald and others on Minimum Description Length Principle (MDL) in classical statistics, one of our goals in this paper is to remedy this difficulty.
-Their works on the use of 2-part codes in MDL guided us to use sets of semi-density matrices in addition to quantum models and call them generalized quantum models (for more detail see the beginning of the section 3).
-As in the classical MDL we base our work on universal sources associated with quantum models.
+An appropriate method to solve the problems is to choose a set $\cal M$ of density matrices on $\mathbb{H}$ containing $\rho$, called a quantum model and try to find the state $\rho$ by methods{{,}} such as Maximum Likelihood Estimation (MLE).
+To be able to act in this way{{,}} we have to parameterize the set $\cal M$ in a differentiable manner.
+Unfortunately, ML Estimation which has been used by several authors gives rise to overfitting\footnote{{{the selection of an overly complex model that, while fitting observed data very well, predicts future data very badly.}}}.
+Moreover, in general{{,}} we do not know whether the state $\rho$ is in the model $\cal M$ or not.
+Inspired by the works of J. Rissanen [14], [15], [16], P. Grünewald [3], [4] and others on{{ the}} Minimum Description Length Principle (MDL) in classical statistics, one of our goals in this paper is to remedy this difficulty.
+Their works on the use of 2-part codes [4] in MDL guided us to use sets of semi-density matrices in addition to quantum models and call them generalized quantum models (for more detail see the beginning of Section 4).
+As in classical MDL we base our work on universal sources associated with quantum models.
 We will show that in all interesting cases universal quantum sources exist.
-It will be evident that use of universal sources automatically protects against overfitting.
-Moreover, we prove different versions of consistency theorem showing that when the state $\rho$ is in the chosen model $\cal M$, the selected universal quantum source is asymptotically equivalent to it.
+It will be evident that {{the}} use of universal sources automatically protects against overfitting.
+Moreover, we prove different versions of{{ the}} consistency theorem showing that when the state $\rho$ is in the chosen model $\cal M$, the selected universal quantum source is asymptotically equivalent to it.